AdaCore/spark2014/docs/develguide/translation_why3.rst

   end

 Note that, in the Why generated code, the type system is not used to ensure that we always use the correct operation for fixed point types.

-A subtlety of operations on fixed-point types is that multiplication and division involving fixed-point arguments are defined in Ada standard over a `universal` fixed-point type.
-The precise semantics for such operations is defined in Annex G.2.3 of the Ada standard.
-It differentiates between operations that are `precise` and those that are not, where being precise means that the result is one of two values that correspond to the rounded fixed-point values of the mathematical result.

-GNATprove only supports operations that are precise in this sense, and the uncertainty concerning the direction of rounding is conveyed in predicate ``pos_div_relation``.
-Operations that are not precise are rejected during marking.
-Note that conversions between fixed-points and integers follow the same pattern, with a slight difference: conversion from fixed-point to integer always rounds to nearest with ties resolved in the direction away-from-zero (Ada RM 4.6(33)).
-This is conveyed in predicate ``pos_div_relation_round_away``.

 Dynamic scalar types
 """"""""""""""""""""